 The Laboratory hosts teams from the Energy, Environment and Water Research Center and is equipped with latest technology equipment for scientific research in areas such as atmospheric chemistry, environmental monitoring, solar thermal energy and desalination.

-The High Performance Computing Facility was inaugurated in 2012 with the installation of Cy-Tera, an innovative, hybrid machine, which is the first supercomputer in Cyprus, and the largest open access supercomputer in the Middle East.
+The High Performance Computing Facility was inaugurated in 2012 with the installation of the first supercomputer in Cyprus and the largest open access supercomputer in the Middle East.

 The mission of the High Performance Computing Facility is to provide compute and data resources to the research community of Cyprus and the Eastern Mediterranean region, and to establish itself as the national supercomputing facility of Cyprus.